 By Karen A. Soukiasian

-The setting, shape and size of your dog’s tail are markers of your mutt’s rather intriguing gene pool.
+The setting, shape and size of the dog tail are markers of your mutt’s rather intriguing gene pool.
 Combinations make it even more fascinating.

 Is your dog’s tail low set, whip shaped with a slight curve?
 They could be Whippet, Wolfhound or Ibizan Hound.

-Bottom line: Your dog’s tail as a rule, tells the tales of their lineage.
-Let’s face it, does it really matter what the assortment of pedigree secrets are swimming around in your Heinz 57 gene pool?
-They are and will always be the best dog in the world to you.
+Bottom line: The dog tail — as a rule gives clues about a pup’s lineage.
+But let’s face it, does it really matter what the assortment of pedigree secrets are swimming around in your Heinz 57 gene pool?
+Your pup is and always will be the best dog in the world to you.
 But, you do have to admit, it could be challenging and fun to embark on the adventure to figure out where they came from!

 Follow Karen A. Soukiasian on Facebook